some-ip-com/open-someip-spec/src/someip-rpc.rst

 * Server – The ECU offering a service instance shall be called server in the context of this service instance.
 * Client – The ECU using the service instance of a server shall be called client in the context of this service instance.
 * Union or Variant – a data structure that dynamically assumes different data types.
+* Endpoint – the combination of IP address, Layer 4 protocol, and port number.

 .. heading:: Definition of Identifiers
     :id: feat_req_someip_534